dukeduck1984/Hydrometer-Esp32-Micropython/README.md

 * Turn on the hydrometer by the swith (SPDT or SPST), then you will see the blue on-board LED flashing.
 * The blue LED will keep flashing for 1 minute, then the LED will be off and the hydrometer will go into 'work mode' in which it will be in deep sleep and wake up regularly to measure the gravity.
+* Either the green or red 3mm LED will be on which indicates the battery level.
+Red means the battery is dying and needs recharge.

 ##### Enter the calibration mode
 * While the blue LED is flashing, press the external push button to activate 'calibration mode'.